 Register of Play Inspectors International

-The RPII is acknowledged as the independent international accreditation organisation for playground inspectors and provides accreditation to current Australian, European and New Zealand playground standards.
+RPII is acknowledged as the independent international accreditation organisation for playground inspectors and provides accreditation to current Australian, European and New Zealand playground standards.

-Consulting Coordination is the RPII training course and examination centre for Australia and New Zealand.
+Play Safety Australia, on behalf of CCEP, is the RPII training course and examination centre for Australia and New Zealand.